All Episodes

 And I'm going to tell you that what they showed you on that CIA cartoon is a total fabrication.

-They're saying that, you know, there's debris from the first explosion and then the nose came off in one big piece and landed in a hole and then further on the rest of the airplane crashed.
+They're saying that, you know, there's debris from the first explosion and then the nose came off in one big piece and landed in a hole and then further on the rest of the airplane crash.

 I saw the cartoon.

-There are two distinct debris fields, not three, and this is critical because That whole cartoon, the only way that they can get professionals to even swallow this line is if there was some kind of an explosion in the center wing tank would not be really very powerful.
+And this is critical because that whole cartoon, the only way that they can get professionals to even swallow this line is if there was some kind of an explosion in the center wing tank would not be really very powerful.

 And it's hard for people to believe in the business that it would take the nose off a 747 to begin with.